Mohamed Ali Al Shorafa Al Hammadi

 Regulatory and Listings Bridge

-Analysis of Round 6 findings indicates that Al Shorafa's overlapping ADGM, ADX, and SCA seats give him institutional gatekeeping influence over the registration, oversight, and listing pathway that Abu Dhabi-linked sovereign and quasi-sovereign vehicles use to enter international markets 15.
-Records indicate that vehicles in the Tahnoon-controlled cluster — including Aryam Investment 1 and the RGH1 Investment SPV RSC Ltd that holds the majority stake in G42 via Royal Group — are registered in ADGM 12.
-The same registry hosts SPVs used for the Tahnoon network's outbound investment and joint-venture vehicles 1.
+Examination of Al Shorafa's overlapping ADGM, ADX, and SCA seats places him across the registration, oversight, and listing pathway that Abu Dhabi-linked sovereign and quasi-sovereign vehicles use to enter international markets, giving the seats a gatekeeping character 15.
+Vehicles in the Tahnoon-controlled cluster — including Aryam Investment 1 and the RGH1 Investment SPV RSC Ltd that holds the majority stake in G42 via Royal Group — are registered in ADGM 12.
+The same registry hosts SPVs used for the network's outbound investment and joint-venture vehicles 1.

-Cross-reference of finding #11209 with the negative-result search of Aryam Investment 1 indicates that Aryam Investment 1 did not appear in SEC EDGAR, GLEIF, OCCRP Aleph, or ICIJ offshore-leaks corpora as of the search date, consistent with an ADGM-only registration footprint 7.
-According to the investigation's reporting summary, Aryam Investment 1 secured two of five board seats at World Liberty Financial following its $500 million purchase of 49% of WLFI, with the appointed directors including Martin Edelman, identified as G42 general counsel and Paul Hastings senior counsel 43.
+Review of the records across SEC EDGAR, GLEIF, OCCRP Aleph, and ICIJ offshore-leaks corpora found no entry for Aryam Investment 1 as of the search date, consistent with an ADGM-only registration footprint 7.
+Per February 2026 reporting, Aryam Investment 1 secured two of five board seats at World Liberty Financial following its $500 million purchase of 49% of WLFI, and the appointed directors include Martin Edelman, identified as G42 general counsel and Paul Hastings senior counsel 43.

 Regulatory Layer in the Three-Pillar UAE Architecture

-According to the Round 6 meta-synthesis, the UAE sovereign-capital architecture is characterized as a three-pillar structure with two cross-cutting layers 5.
-Analysis of the same synthesis indicates the three sovereign pillars, post the January 2026 consolidation under Khaled bin Mohamed bin Zayed, are the Abu Dhabi Investment Authority (ADIA), Mubadala Investment Company, and the newly formed L'IMAD consolidation, with combined assets the synthesis estimates at approximately $300 billion for the consolidated portion 5.
-Cross-reference of the synthesis indicates that above and across these pillars sit two layers — a regulatory layer occupied by Al Shorafa, and a US-listing layer occupied by Essa Kazim via his Nasdaq Inc board seat through Borse Dubai 5.
+According to one reading of UAE sovereign-capital structure, it can be cast as three pillars with two cross-cutting layers 5.
+Records show the three sovereign pillars, following the January 2026 consolidation under Khaled bin Mohamed bin Zayed, as the Abu Dhabi Investment Authority (ADIA), Mubadala Investment Company, and the newly formed L'IMAD consolidation, with combined assets estimated at roughly $300 billion for the consolidated portion 5.
+Cross-reference of the seats places two further layers above and across these pillars — a regulatory layer occupied by Al Shorafa, and a US-listing layer occupied by Essa Kazim via his Nasdaq Inc board seat through Borse Dubai 5.

-Analysis of the synthesis indicates the layered model is an analytical inference drawn from the documented overlapping seats rather than a single confirmed disclosure 5.
-According to the investigation record, the Mubadala–G42 joint venture MGX, formed in March 2024 with Sheikh Tahnoon as Chairman and Khaldoon Al Mubarak as Vice Chairman, sits within this pillar structure as a Mubadala-controlled investment vehicle 8.
+Analysis of the documented overlapping seats indicates this layered framing is an inference rather than a single confirmed disclosure 5.
+The Mubadala–G42 joint venture MGX, formed in March 2024 with Sheikh Tahnoon as Chairman and Khaldoon Al Mubarak as Vice Chairman, sits within this structure as a Mubadala-controlled investment vehicle 8.

 Career and Appointment Record

-Public-source profiles of Al Shorafa describe a career within Abu Dhabi government and state-aligned commercial bodies, with successive senior roles in the emirate's economic development administration prior to assuming his current concurrent chairs 1.
-His ADGM Vice Chairmanship is documented on the ADGM leadership page; his Hub71 chairmanship is documented on the Hub71 corporate site; and biographical details are summarized in his Wikipedia entry 1.
-The findings record his current roster as of 2025 but does not document the dates of individual appointments other than the 2023 DMT chairmanship 1.
+Public-source profiles of Al Shorafa describe a career within Abu Dhabi government and state-aligned commercial bodies, with successive senior roles in the emirate's economic development administration prior to his current concurrent chairs 1.
+His ADGM Vice Chairmanship is documented on the ADGM leadership page, his Hub71 chairmanship on the Hub71 corporate site, and further biographical details in his Wikipedia entry 1.
+The available record sets out his roster as of 2025 but fixes only the 2023 DMT chairmanship by date; the other appointments are undated 1.

-Verification of the duration and sequencing of his individual appointments — particularly the dates he assumed the SCA, ADX, and ADGM Vice Chair seats — is an open evidentiary item, and the current dossier evidence draws from secondary biographical compilations rather than primary appointment decrees 1.
+The duration and sequencing of the individual appointments — particularly the dates he assumed the SCA, ADX, and ADGM Vice Chair seats — remain an open evidentiary item, since the present sourcing rests on secondary biographical compilations rather than primary appointment decrees 1.

 All Findings